Thursday, October 23, 2025

 unctional loss in ~75 years.
 If development rates accelerate this timeline shrinks dramatically, potentially within a few decades.

-One of the most striking findings from this San Antonio development permit analysis is that the curve suggests acceleration and a non-organic increase in permit approvals and applications over time, which is unusual unless theres an external driving force.
+One of the most striking findings from this San Antonio development permit analysis is that the trend shows a steady, year over year increase in both permit approvals and applications.
+This linear growth suggests a consistent demand for large scale development.

 2. A True(er) Market Valuation E³VF Formula

-Or, as I like to call it, the Exponential Ecological Economic Valuation because i'm fancy.
+I'll call it, the Exponential Ecological Economic Valuation.
 The E³VF model is a correction.
 It prices in what the market leaves out: mental health, carbon sinks, and extinction risk.

 Current land pricing completely ignores ecological value, so to correct for that: